stjrd11/songbot/README.md

   * Next, open up tokens.json and fill in access token and refresh token from generator site.

 The song bot is now ready to start.
 Open up a command prompt and an anaconda prompt.
 Navigate to the folder where the files are located using the ‘cd’ command in BOTH prompts (example: if your songbot folder is in a folder called ‘Twitch’, you would use the command ‘cd twitch/songbot’ to get to the folder).
 For the anaconda prompt, type ‘python bot.py’ and for the command prompt, type ‘node nodebot.js’
 Both portions of the bot should now be running.
-Make a batch command to avoid having to open prompts and change directories (see end of tutorial installation video for more details)
+Make a batch command to avoid having to open prompts and change directories.
+[Click here](https://youtu.be/brA-o2zlLFk?t=1478) for explanation in tutorial video.

 ## Commands List